 Farm Life in New Mexico: Then & Now - This extensive exhibit is packed full of interesting objects from the museum's collections.
 Located in the Main Gallery, the beautiful exhibit features four major sections: "Moving Around," "On the Farm," "Home Sweet Home,. . .

 Skaggs Dairy Barn - A fixture at the Museum since it opened, the Skaggs Dairy Barn features exhibits that trace New Mexico's unique and long history of dairy production.
-Milking demonstrations are Monday through Saturday at 10 a.m.
-At certain t. . .
+A dairy film is shown regularly and milking demonstrations are offered o. . .

 Generations - The Museum's first permanent exhibit takes visitors on an odyssey through 150 generations over 4,000 years of agriculture in New Mexico.
 The exhibit uses the biographies of 33 people from New Mexico's history – some famous, s. . .